sudo-sh/demo_repo2/README.md

-# Demo 2

-create repo from local
+# Checking remote push to a repo